smogon/pokemon-showdown/mods/gennext/README.md

 - Telepathy grants Imprison on switch-in

-- Compoundeyes and Keen Eye now grant 1.6x accuracy (this replaces Keen Eye's previous effect)
+- Compound Eyes and Keen Eye now grant 1.6x accuracy (this replaces Keen Eye's previous effect)

 - Victory Star grants 1.5x accuracy (but only for the user)